canberk17/Personal-Assistant-M/README.md

    - Open "..".com : Opens any website
    - Send email: Follows up  with questions such as recipient name, content will be asked in order.
    - Tell a joke: Says a random dad joke.
-   - Current weather in {cityname} : Tells you the current condition and temperture
+   - Current weather in {cityname} : Tells you the current weather and temperture
    - Greetings
    - Play  : Plays song in youtube
    - Definition of : Tells you the definition of your command